Composting 101: How to Start Composting

 Different Ways to Compost

 There are many ways to set up a composting spot in your backyard (or kitchen).
 The main difference is where and how you pile the materials.
 Home composting methods offer flexibility and vary in cost and difficulty.
-Here are five composting systems to consider.

 Outdoor Composting Methods

-Piling.
-You literally heap the materials into a pile and turn them periodically to aerate.
+- Piling: You literally heap the materials into a pile and turn them periodically to aerate.
 You can put it in the sun or shade, but sunshine will quicken the process.

-Composting bins.
-Composting bins can be a DIY building project or can be purchased.
-Open bins are partial structures that allow ventilation and aeration.
+- Open bins are partial structures that allow ventilation and aeration.
 One side is easily accessible so you can add materials and turn the pile.
-Enclosed bins use a lid to completely enclose the material, eliminating both the sight and smell of a compost pile.

-Tumblers.
+- Tumblers: If making a batch of backyard compost is your dream, this is the easiest way to get started.
 Compost tumblers are a unique, efficient type of enclosed compost bin.
 Cylindrical in nature, a tumbler has hand-held insets or a handle that allows it to be “turned” or tumbled easily.

-Bokashi composting.
-Bokashi composting starts indoors but ends up outside in the soil for the last phase of decomposition, so we’ll consider it an outdoor method.
+- Bokashi composting: Bokashi composting starts indoors but ends up outside in the soil for the last phase of decomposition, so we’ll consider it an outdoor method.
 Bokashi is more a method of fermentation than composting.

 Here’s how Bokashi works: Kitchen scraps are mixed with an inoculated bran in a bucket to start the fermentation.
 Then, the fermented mixture is placed in the ground for a few weeks to finish the process.